 Why is reputation measurement important?
 Let’s closely examine why reputation measurement should be an investment priority for your organization.

 In 2008, singer-songwriter Dave Carroll arrived in Chicago’s O’Hare airport for a layover and discovered that his $3,500 Taylor guitar had been damaged by the baggage handlers of United Airlines.

 Reputation measurement saves money.
 “United Breaks Guitars” would probably not have happened if the airline simply agreed to pay Carroll the $1,200 in flight vouchers that he had asked for.
-Instead, saving $1,200 cost United Airlines 19 million negative impressions, and that’s on YouTube alone.
-A Google search of “United Breaks Guitars” produces approximately 8 million (!) results.
+Instead, saving $1,200 cost United Airlines 20 million negative impressions, and that’s on YouTube alone.
+A Google search of “United Breaks Guitars” produces approximately 1 million results.

 If you know how to monitor and measure reputation, it will positively impact the financial health of your company.
-It saves money in the long run.
-It also strengthens your entire foundation, so that a negative social media comment, a critical online review, or an unflattering search result won’t send your brand reeling.
+It saves money in the long run and also strengthens your entire foundation, so that a negative social media comment, a critical online review, or an unflattering search result won’t send your brand reeling.

 - Establish brand guidelines and ensure that these are followed at all levels of the organization.

-- Foster a customer experience culture in which everyone takes part in developing and evangelizing your brand.
+- Foster a customer experience management culture in which everyone takes part in developing and evangelizing your brand.